Regulatory Guidance And Enabling Compliance

 4/8/2025

-Kimberly Benton, Ph.D., Master Principal and Head of Regulatory at Dark Horse Consulting and Bambi Grilley, RPh, RAC, CIP, CCRC, CCRP, Director, Clinical Research and Early Product Development Center for Cell and Gene Therapy, Professor of Pediatrics Baylor College of Medicine, and Chief Regulatory Officer of International Society for Cell & Gene Therapy (ISCT) continue the discussion to explore the complexities of expanded access programs (EAPs) in CGT, highlighting global regulatory differences, ethical concerns, and accessibility challenges.
+Kimberly Benton, Ph.D., Master Principal and Head of Regulatory at Dark Horse Consulting and Bambi Grilley, RPh, RAC, CIP, CCRC, CCRP, Director, Clinical Research and Early Product Development Center for Cell and Gene Therapy, Professor of Pediatrics Baylor College of Medicine, and Chief Regulatory Officer of International Society for Cell & Gene Therapy (ISCT) share why the new administration may influence the regulatory landscape for cell and gene therapy, particularly regarding enforcement actions against unproven stem cell products and challenges to FDA authority at the state level.

 -